Reel SF

 … and Now, this wide view shows the Brocklebank at left, 1001 California Condominiums at right and the Fairmont rooftop from where the above window photo was taken.

-Even more surprising: later on in this scene there’s another window view (below) that really was taken from the Brocklebank.
-It shows the same three California buildings seen through Charlotte’s window in the Then image above.
+Even more surprising: later on in this scene there’s this view (below) from Charlotte’s window.
+It shows the Brocklebank’s view of the same three California buildings in the Then image above.
 CitySleuth would have used this!
 Down on the left is the international flag array above the Fairmont’s entrance and, on the right, the Pacific Union Club.

 My, oh my … she takes his hand and leads him to the bed where she urges him to “Come and get it, cowboy”.
 This is it!
 Dreams come true!
 But hold on … a call from the lobby comes over the intercom from … wait for it … Charlotte’s husband!
 He’s on his way up!

-Chaos ensues - Teddy hastily dons the husband’s bathrobe then is urged out the window onto the building ledge by a frantic Charlotte (this was the flash-forward scene at the beginning of the film).
+Chaos ensues - Teddy hastily dons the husband’s bathrobe before being urged out the window onto the 9th floor ledge by a frantic Charlotte (this was the flash-forward scene at the beginning of the film).
 Across Mason Street is the Park Lane Apartments, built in 1924-25 just one year ahead of the Brocklebank; its art deco moderne-styled upper floors were added in 1929.

-Then … A crowd begins to congregate on the street below, staring up at the man on the 9th floor ledge.
+Then … A crowd begins to congregate on the street below, staring up at the man high up on the ledge.

 … and Now, here’s today’s match - the street view shows the Pacific Union Club with Grace Cathedral beyond it.